 In March 1603 Queen Elizabeth I of England died without an heir, leaving the succession open.
 By the will of King Henry VIII, the Crown should have gone to Edward Seymour, Lord Beauchamp – the great-grandson of Henry’s younger sister Princess Mary.
 However, Elizabeth’s ministers chose to ignore Seymour’s claim and instead invited King James VI of Scotland to take the throne.
 England and Scotland remained independent countries under the rule of a single monarch, James VI and I, who named his new realm the Kingdom of Great Britain (after the main island of the British Isles on which lie England, Scotland and Wales).

-In 1606, following some altercations over flags between English and Scottish ships, James VI and I issued the following proclamation:
+Following altercations over flags between English and Scottish ships, in 1606 James VI and I issued the following proclamation:

 A Proclamation declaring what Flags South and North Britains shall bear at Sea